Trump declares victory: Sprint will create 5,000 U.S. jobs

 Related: How Trump got Carrier to stay

-On top of the new Sprint jobs, Trump celebrated that "a new company" called OneWeb would hire 3,000 people.
+On top of the Sprint jobs, Trump celebrated that "a new company" called OneWeb would hire 3,000 people.
 In total, Trump is taking credit now for about 9,000 jobs created or saved.

 Trump has vowed to be the "greatest jobs president that God ever created."
 He campaigned on saving U.S. jobs and jump starting the economy.